bangbangcon/bangbangcon.github.io/speakers.md

 addresses and transactions from scratch, but it didn't.
 Watch in horror as I put my own money at the mercy of my code.

-**Brendan** teaches mathematics to college students in Montreal, bikes up hills, and creates beer in his kitchen.
-He has had numerous experiences that should convince any reasonable person that trying to do everything from scratch is generally a bad idea, but somehow still has yet to learn.
+**Brendan** teaches people math, bikes up hills, and creates beer.
+He will probably never realize that doing things from scratch is often a bad idea.

 ---